-A challenge to our survival does not justify national hysteria.
-Hysteria has never produced any rational solutions to our problems.
+A challenge to our survival does not justify national hysteria Hysteria has never produced any rational solutions to our problems.

-If I were going to bet on who will come up with a solution to automotive pollution, I would much rather put my money on the men in Detroit or on Bill Lear, the engineering genius who is developing a steam turbine car, than on the college show-offs who dig a hole on campus and bury a car in the ground.
+pollution I would much rather put my money on the men in Detroit or on Bill Lear, the engineering genius who is developing a steam turbine car, than on the college who dig hole on campus and bury in the ground.

-There is a critical need today to bring man into harmony with nature.
-But I don't think we are going to do it by attacking industry or declaring war on all economic progress.
+I don't think we should be do it by attacking industry or declaring war and economic progress.

 We must declare war on environmental pollution, and it is a war we must win.
-But we must pursue a grand strategy in waging that war, not engage in a vicious targetting of industry which will wreck our economic machine and put people out of work.
+But we must pursue a grand strategy in waging that war, not engage in a visious targetting of industry which will wreck our economic machine and put people out of work.

 Again, as in the crusade to aid the disadvantaged with training and jobs, we need a partnership between government and business.
-In fact we need a network of partnerships--between government and business, between the Federal government and state and local governments, between government and the individual citizen.
+In fact we need a network of partnerships-between government and business, between the Federal government and state and local governments, between government and the individual citizen.